 The FDA warns that anyone taking antidepressants should be watched closely, particularly in the first few weeks.
 Children, teenagers, and young adults might have more negative thoughts, possibly even suicidal thoughts or behaviors while taking antidepressants.

 You may need to try a few different antidepressants before you find one that works well for you.
 You might have side effects during the first few weeks of taking an antidepressant.
 These usually get better.
-If you’ve given it a few months and it doesn’t seem to help, or if your side effects are making it hard for you to take it, go back to your doctor.
+If you’ve given it a few months and it doesn’t seem to help, or if side effects are making it hard for you to take it, go back to your doctor.
 They might recommend a different drug.
 But don’t stop taking your medication on your own.
 That can cause more problems.
 When it’s time to stop, your doctor will slowly reduce your dose to let your body readjust.

 This involves sitting down with a mental health professional who can help you better understand your thoughts, feelings, and emotions.
 Together, you’ll try to figure out what helps you feel better.